LasseBredmose/Biking_to_a_cleaner_future/content/_index.md

 # Preliminary research
 First of we did some some

-# Why are cars better?
+# Why are cars better
 cars are just better

 # Something with weather